 The answer is YES.

 Google AMP work on “Stale-while-revalidate” method where if there are any dynamic changes in the page, it would recollect the updated page from the server and provide the fresh page.
 The user will never see the older or stale data than 15 seconds.

 Well, there you go.
 If you update the price of the product or the product is out of stock, such dynamic data will be delivered as new as you have updated.

 AMP for ecommerce Product Pages

-AMP for ecommerce product page is also simple.
-You can implement AMP in your product pages by using various components like amp-carousel, amp-bind, amp-selector, amp-access, etc. Here is a live example of AMP for ecommerce product page.
+AMP for e-commerce product page is also simple.
+You can implement AMP in your product pages by using various components like amp-carousel, amp-bind, amp-selector, amp-access, etc. Here is a live example of AMP for an ecommerce product page.

-AMP will help you with following areas when it comes to building product pages:
+AMP will help you with the following areas when it comes to building product pages:

 - Product Gallery

 So to sum up, AMP for e-commerce is a smart choice as the page speed has become a lot more important than any factor in user experience.
 And when it comes to Google, it has always lifted results that have given better user experience.